Latest News (8)

-A Public Hearing is scheduled for 6:00 p.m. on Monday, March 25, 2019, at a regular meeting of the St. Joseph City Commission to be held in the Commission Chambers, 700 Broad Street, for the purpose of considering a request by LECO Corporation to establish an Industrial Development District.Read more ...
+A PUBLIC HEARING is scheduled for 6:00 p.m. on Monday, April 22, 2019 at a regular meeting of the St. Joseph City Commission to be held in the Commission Chambers, 700 Broad Street, for the purpose of considering a request made by Fiskars Properties, Inc. to establish a Commercial Rehabilitation District.Read more ...

 To read all the latest news, click here.